PA055/5839B-Notebook/Notebooks/building.typ

 Traction wheels wheels are all rubber and provide exceptional ground adherence for any robot, however they greatly limit turning making them impractical unless used as the middle wheel where there effects on truning are midigated.

 From our teams expirence a 3.25in drive with 2 traction wheels in the middle and 2 omni wheels on either end appears to be the optimal way to execute this drive.
 Our previous drive with 3 4in omniwheels failed to push back agaisnt other robots that were using 3.25 in tank drives with the same amount of motors.
 These robots also were just as fast and maneuverable as ours showing little trade off for this design.

+#components.pro-con(
+  pros:  [
+      - Simplicity
+      - Versatility
+      - Easier to Control

+    ],
+  cons:  [
+    - Limited Mobility
+    - Wheel incompatabilities
+    ]
+) -> Tank Drives
 = H/X Drives

 These use either 4 or 5 omni wheels to achieve a robot that has the same range of motion as a Tank Drive, but with the additon of diagnol and horizantal movements.
 They either use in the case of an X drive 4 indivudally powered omni wheels in each corner at 90 degress from one another or 4 indivudallty powered onmi wheels in a traditional tank drive setup with one horizantal omni wheel for the H drive.
 These drives can however, prove dificult to control and in the case of the H drive impractical as the horizantal wheel rarley makes contact.
 They are also very easy to push around since all the wheels are omni.
-Though X drives could prove practical in some games other drives allow for similar movement capabilities whilst being more flexable and resiliant to pushing.
+X drives can prove highly practical given the right game and design but in games such as over under the middle bar limits their use.

+#components.pro-con(
+  pros:  [
+      - Maneuberability
+      - Complex Autonmous
+      - Strafing
+    ],
+  cons:  [
+    - Mechanical Complexity
+    - Motor Usage
+    - Practicality
+    - Low Traction/Easy to push
+    ]
+) -> X/H Drives
 = Mecanum Drives

 Mecanum drives are likley the most special as they use specialized mecanum wheels.
 These like omni wheels have roller attached, but at an angle to provide unqiuley augmented movment.
 When set up correctly 4 indvidually powered mechnum wheels can provide the same movment as a X drive.
 However, since to go in any direction it directly turns the mecanum wheels they are harder to push as the motors resist the pushing directly.
 This along with other issues can also lead to faster overheating with mecanum drives.
 The vex edr 4in mecanum wheels are very bulky putting more strain on the motor additonally, the vex mecanum wheels unlike msot desings have limited contact with the ground due to the iregular design of their rollers.
 It is also important to note it easier to gear and build a frame for a mecnum drive over and X drive as it does not require the 45 degree angels to achieve its unique motion.
 Though also possible with an X drive an additional powered omni wheel could be put into the middle to provide more drive power.
 Since this wheel isnt needed at all times if a succesful PTO can be developed it could allow for a very versatile robot and drive.
+#components.pro-con(
+  pros:  [
+      - Maneuberability
+      - Complex Autonmous
+      - Strafing
+    ],
+  cons:  [
+    - Mechanical Complexity
+    - Motor Usage
+    - Practicality
+    - Requires balanced weight
+    ]
+) -> Mecanum Drives